Carl "Alfalfa" Switzer: Death

-Later account
+Later accounts

 The shooting was judged to be self-defense.
 During the inquest regarding Switzer's death, it was revealed that what was reported as a "hunting knife" was in fact a penknife.
 It had been found by crime scene investigators under his body.

-Over 42 years later, in January 2001, a third witness came forward and gave his version.
-Tom Corrigan, the son of Western movie star Ray "Crash" Corrigan and stepson of Moses Stiltz, was a child who was present the night Switzer was killed.
-"It was more like murder," Corrigan told reporters.
+Over 42 years later, in January 2001, Tom Corrigan told reporters "It was more like murder".
 He said he heard the knock on the front door, and Switzer said "Western Union for Bud Stiltz."
 Corrigan's mother, Rita Corrigan, opened the door to find a drunk Switzer, complaining about a perceived month-old debt and demanding repayment.
 Corrigan said Switzer entered the house first, followed by Jack Piott.
 Switzer said he was going to beat up Stiltz, and Stiltz confronted Switzer with a .38-caliber revolver in his hand.

 Corrigan said that Switzer grabbed the revolver and Stiltz and Switzer struggled over it.
 He said Piott broke a glass-domed clock over Stiltz's head, causing Stiltz's eye to swell shut.
 During the struggle, a shot was fired into the ceiling and Corrigan was struck in the leg by a fragment.
 Corrigan said his two younger sisters ran to a neighbor's house to call for help.
 "Well, we shot Tommy, enough of this," he said he recalled Switzer saying, just before Switzer and Piott started to leave the house.

 Corrigan said he had just stepped out the front door when he heard, but did not witness, a second shot behind him.
 He said he then turned and saw Switzer sliding down the wall with a surprised look on his face after Stiltz had shot him.
 Corrigan said he saw a closed penknife at Switzer's side, which he presumed fell out of his pocket or his hand.
 He said he then saw his stepfather shove Piott against the kitchen counter and threaten to kill him too.
 Corrigan said they heard emergency sirens as Piott begged for his life, and that he thought this was the only reason Stiltz did not kill Piott.
 Corrigan said his stepfather lied in his account of the event before the coroner's jury.

 Corrigan said a Los Angeles Police Department detective interviewed him and asked if he would testify before the judge.
 Corrigan said he agreed to, but he was never called before the court.
-"He didn't have to kill him," Corrigan said decades later.

 Moses Stiltz died in 1983 at the age of 62.